 Responding to Coughs in a Virtual Setting

-Someone may cough when they are on a phone conversation with you.
+Someone may cough when they are in a phone conversation with you.
 Someone may also cough during a web conference or another type of online discussion.
-In this scenario, you would want to respond almost exactly as you would if you were physically with them, except for offering a glasses water or the like of course.
+In this scenario, you would want to respond almost exactly as you would if you were physical with them, except for offering a glass of water or the like of course.

 Responding to Persistent Coughing